Primary photons, boson star and phase transition: Introduction

-There is an importance of the primary photons emission for the study of evolution pattern of heavy ion collisions, especially in the very early phase.
+The dilaton couples with the photons (even before running any SM particles in the loop) through the trace of the energy-momentum tensor containing the gauge invariant operator of the photon strength tensor.
+This will cause the dilaton to decay into the photons.
+It means the CA acts as a source of the primary (direct) photons (or soft photons in heavy-ion collisions [16]) not produced in decays of light hadrons.
+The operator associated with the primary photon defines the highest weight of representation of the conformal symmetry and this operator obeys the unitarity condition $d\geq j_{1}+j_{2} +2 - \delta_{j_{1}j_{2},0}$ for the scaling dimension $d$, where $j_{1}$ and $j_{2}$ are the Lorentz spin operators (the "primary" operator means not a derivative of the another operator).
+There is an importance of the primary photons emission for the study of the early Universe and the evolution pattern of the heavy ion collisions, especially in the very early phase.
 For example, the correlations of direct photons can shed the light to the space-time distribution of the hot matter prior to freeze-out [17].
 However, the investigation of direct photons meets the considerable difficulties mainly due to very small yield of photons emitted directly from the hot dense zone in comparison to the huge background of photons produced due to the standard decay of the hadrons.
 If the PT is situated in some regions accessible to heavy ion collisions experiments one should identified it through some observables.
-The signature of the PT is the non-monotonous behaviour of observable fluctuation where the latter increases very crucially.
+The signature of the PT is the non-monotonous behaviour of observable fluctuation where the latter increases very crucially once the PT approaches.